 In prospect planning, the more specific you can be the better.
 Narrowing your focus is critical if you want to speak directly to your client’s needs.

 The goal is to narrow your focus to a shortlist of idealized clients.
 These ideal clients are then developed into a set of persona descriptions with corresponding purchase use cases.
-Your marketing team then develops the whole sales and marketing program to serve these made-up people.
+Your sales and marketing program get built around these people’s purchase process.

 The point is to shift your focus away from what you offer, and onto how to speak directly to your target client’s needs and their decision process.
 Rather than pitching your offering, you’re helping clients see how ideally suited your offering is for addressing their needs.
 This increase in relevance increases conversion rates and sales effectiveness.